-The Odyssey Expedition is FIRST Official Guinness World Record™ attempt to visit every country in the world in one journey without flying.
-Nobody has ever attempted this before, many have told me that it can’t be done.
-But I’ve now been to over 195 countries, including every nation of The Americas, Europe, Asia, Australasia, The Pacific and all but one country of Africa.
+The Odyssey Expedition was the FIRST Official Guinness World Record™ attempt to visit every country in the world in one journey without flying.
+Nobody has ever attempted this before, and many told me that it can’t be done… they where wrong.

-As far as I am concerned, it CAN be done and I am going to prove that it can be done.
-There is no precedent for this.
-I can’t refer to a single book or call up one person and ask them how to do it – I’m making it up as I go along, dealing with the best information I can lay my heads on and leaving myself completely at the mercy and good will of my fellow human beings from Timbuktu to Kathmandu.
+As far as I was concerned, it could be done and I was determined to prove it can be done.
+There was no precedent for The Odyssey Expedition.
+I couldn’t refer to a single book or call up one person and ask them how to do it – I made it up as I went along, dealing with the best information I can lay my heads on and leaving myself completely at the mercy and good will of my fellow human beings from all over the world.

 The Big Idea

-I’ve had the idea of doing The Odyssey Expedition around 8 years ago while I was backpacking around South East Asia.
-I had wanted to visit every country in the world since I was a kid and it excited me that I had the opportunity to visit off-the-beaten-track places like Bangladesh, Burma and Brunei – it dawned on me that with a British Passport, I could – if I tried hard enough – visits every single one of those weird and wonderful places.
+I’ve had the idea of doing The Odyssey Expedition in 2002 while I was backpacking around South East Asia.
+I had wanted to visit every country in the world since I was a kid and it excited me that I had the opportunity to visit off-the-beaten-track places like Bangladesh, Burma and Brunei – it dawned on me that with a British Passport, I could – if I tried hard enough – visit every single one of those weird and wonderful places.
 The only thing stopping me was the fact that several countries at that time were still at war.
-Wars which, I’m happy to say, are now over.

 After clocking up a total of 70 countries on various backpacking adventures and fielding the idea of The Odyssey Expedition to people in the media, in 2008 I decided it was time to stop talking about it and DO IT.
 I managed to get a meeting with the head of television development in Lonely Planet – they liked the idea, and what’s more they thought that it was doable.
 The stage was set.